 The Module uses only approved algorithms and modes of operation.
 If the Module is functional, and the validated firmware variant is loaded to a validated hardware platform(s), the Module is in FIPS mode for Segments 0 and 1.
 The running of Seg2 and Seg3 are outside this FIPS validation.
 However, the loading of Seg2 and Seg3 are inside this FIPS validation.
 The "Signed Health Query" (Miniboot 1), in addition to segment ownership and revision number, returns code layers' contents' SHA-512 hashes.
-Please see Table 1 - Cryptographic Module Configurations for Module Hardware Part Number and the Segment 1 hash being validated.
+Please see the Module P/N and Version and the FW Version Segment 1 hash being validated in Table 1 - Cryptographic Module Configurations.